Pam Beesly: Casting and character development

 Fischer found herself creating a very elaborate backstory for the character.
 For the first few seasons, she kept a list of the character history revealed on-screen by the creators, as well as her own imaginative thoughts on Pam's history.
 She created a rule with the set's hair and make-up department that it could not look as though it took Pam more than 30 minutes to do her hair, and she formulated ideas as to who gave Pam each piece of jewelry she wore or where she went to college.
 Fischer also carefully crafted Pam's quiet persona.
 "Well, my character of Pam is really stuck," she explained to NPR.
 "I mean, she's a subordinate in this office.
 And so, I think that for her, the only way she can express herself is in the silences, but you can say so much by not saying anything."
 Kathryn Hahn also auditioned for the role.
+Daniels originally envisioned Erica Vittina Phillips in the role.

 Originally meek and passive, the character grew more assertive as the seasons passed, prompting Fischer to reassess her portrayal.
 "I have to approach Pam differently [now]," she explained in Season 4, a defining season in which her character finally begins a long-awaited relationship with Jim and is accepted into the Pratt Institute.
 "She is in a loving relationship, she has found her voice, she has started taking art classes.
 All of these things must inform the character and we need to see changes in the way she moves, speaks, dresses, etc."

-Pam Halpert has appeared in almost every episode with the exceptions of "Business Ethics", "St. Patrick's Day", and "New Leads" in which only her voice is heard, and several season 8 episodes from "Mrs. California" to "Pool Party", where she did not appear at all as Fischer was on maternity leave at the same time as the character.
+Pam Halpert appeared in almost every episode with the exceptions of "Business Ethics", "St. Patrick's Day", and "New Leads" in which only her voice is heard, and several season 8 episodes from "Mrs. California" to "Pool Party", where she did not appear at all as Fischer was on maternity leave at the same time as the character.